 The mortuary operates an appointment system for viewings, which generally takes place during working hours.
-Although viewings are discouraged outside of working hours, mortuary staff will accommodate viewings out-of-hours if there is a particular requirement (see shortfall against T1(c)).
+Although viewings are discouraged outside of working hours, the site practitioner along with a member of the portering staff will accommodate viewings out-of-hours if there is a particular requirement (see shortfall against T1(c)).

-The PM suite at the establishment has three downdraft PM tables and there is a dissection bench for the preparation of tissue samples.
+The PM suite at the establishment has two downdraft PM tables and there is a dissection bench for the preparation of tissue samples.
+There is also a storage cupboard containing material stored under Police and Criminal Evidence Act 1984 (PACE).
 PM examinations take place one at a time to help minimise the risk of organ and tissue mix-up between cases.
 The external examination and identification of bodies is always checked by the pathologist and an APT prior to evisceration.

-Mortuary staff have access to PPE within the PM room and body store area (see shortfall against PFE3(d)) and there is demarcation of clean and dirty areas within the mortuary.
+Mortuary staff have access to PPE within the PM room and body store area and there is demarcation of clean and dirty areas within the mortuary.
 Material retained at PM examination for histological examination is placed into formalin-filled containers and the identifying information is handwritten on the container label by mortuary staff.
+The mortuary have devised a 'PM Tissue Pathway Checklist' to record the number and type of tissue taken at PM examination.

 Tissue samples may be kept, if appropriate consent has been given for retention or for use for scheduled purposes, but the establishment does not routinely store samples for use for research.
+Relatives' wishes with regards to the fate of any tissue retained following PM examination are managed by the Mortuary Manager, who enters details onto the electronic patient record that is accessible to mortuary and histology laboratory staff.